Advice for helping a loved one through an MS diagnosis

-Last week, the U.K. marked Carers Week, which got me thinking about how a chronic illness diagnosis often affects a patient’s entire family.
+In June, the U.K. marks Carers Week, which got me thinking about how a chronic illness diagnosis often affects a patient’s entire family.

 Most often, patients are the focus of a diagnosis, and the people around them are almost forgotten.
 The thing is, a diagnosis often affects the people around a patient more than one might think.
 And the person being diagnosed will look to members of their family for support.